-Check out this FREE BR20 workout, then sign up to smash the rest.
+Check out this FREE workout, then sign up for BR+ to try a full Bootcamp!

 Good question.
 Training each muscle group two times a week is all it takes to see results.
 So, if you're a beginner, you could do two full body resistance based workouts a week and notice changes.
 As you become more fit and your body more effective, you'll need to avoid fitness plateaus (where you stop seeing results because your body is no longer challenged) by leveling up.

 To avoid plateaus and keep your resistance training delivering results, follow these tips:

 1) Add more resistance—but make sure you can lift it properly to prevent injury.
 Again, this is where proper training comes in, so be sure to check out BodyRock+ if you're new to lifting.
 Our trainers guide you every step of the way.

 2) Do a challenge.
 BodyRock+ has tons of them, and these challenges offer safe and effective ways to up your gains game.
 Often the challenges are mere minutes, so you can just add them to the end of a workout, or, if you're short on time, smash them out on their own.

 3) Lift something different.
 Your body gets bored lifting the same gear.
 Make it heave something new.
 Grab some Dumbbells, or a Sculpt Bar.
 These pieces of gear are among our top recommended when it comes to resistance training because they are equipment that can grow with your gains.
 Just add more plates as you get stronger.